ScottSucksAtProgramming/EMScribe/README.md

 ### Running the `emscribe` Command

-You can now use the `emscribe` command to clean transcripts, extract information, review, and generate narratives.
+Now, you can use the `emscribe` command to clean transcripts, extract information, review, and generate narratives.
+Use the provided `transcript.txt` as a demo transcript when running the commands.

 ```bash
 emscribe clean ./transcript.txt